peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 Comparison considerations

 This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
 This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
+The CompareTo method compares the mathematical values of the two instances passed to it (and considers two different NaN values as equal), while two instances with the same mathematical value, but different exponents, will be considered unequal under the Equals method.

 ### NaN